ethicalhackingplayground/pathbuster/README.md

 - [x] Implemented **--drop-after-fail** which will ignore requests with the same response code multiple times in a row.
 - [x] Added in a **--proxy** argument, so you can now perform proxy-related tasks such as sending everything to burp.
 - [x] Pathbuster will now give you an eta on when the tool will finish processing all jobs.
+- [x] Added in a **--skip-brute** argument, so you have the choice to perform a directory brute force or not.
 ---